TheRealGeneParmesan/Book-Search-Engine-MERN/README.md

 I can then click on the 'Logout' button, which will log me out of the site and I will then be presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.

-## Tests

-I did not utilize unit testing for this project.

 ## Questions